araobp/iot-wireless/README.md

 (Work in progress)

-## Motivation
+## Motivation: Bluetooth is becoming wireless transport for IoT

+- I have not been thinking of BLE as wireless transport for IoT so far, but Bluetooth 5 has some enhancements for IoT: mesh networking and AoA(Angle of Arrival).
-I saw Bluetooth router products developed by [Cassia Networks](https://www.cassianetworks.com/) at a trade show held in Tokyo in April 2019.
-BLE is not only for 1:1 but also 1:N, that sounds good for IoT networking.
+- I saw Bluetooth router products developed by [Cassia Networks](https://www.cassianetworks.com/) at a trade show held in Tokyo in April 2019.
+BLE is not only for 1:1 but also 1:N.

 ## Goal

-- I will develop a gateway node that bridges between smart phones and IoT/EdgeAI.
+- Develop a node that bridges between smart phones and IoT/EdgeAI.
+- Support low-power wireless transport: BLE (main), EnOcean and TWELITE(IEEE802.15.4-based).
 - The system must be very easy to install or must support ad-hoc deployment.

 ```